Hello Kitty Island Adventure

 Hello Kitty Island Adventure is a 2023 life simulation video game.
 Based on the Hello Kitty brand, it was released for Apple Arcade on July 28, 2023.
-A port for Nintendo Switch and Microsoft Windows also released on January 30, 2025, and a port for PlayStation 5 released on August 5, 2025.
+Ports for Windows, Nintendo Switch, Nintendo Switch 2, and PlayStation 5 were released in 2025.

 Gameplay

 Hello Kitty Island Adventure takes place on an island inhabited by Sanrio characters.
-The gameplay involves adventuring and puzzle solving, with new areas being added regularly.
-The quests involve 3D platforming with occasional puzzles, with many new quests unlocked by becoming better friends with the Sanrio characters.
-Optional quests include platform time attacks, house furnishing, and photographing Gudetama.
+The gameplay involves adventuring, collecting items, and puzzle solving, with new quests being added regularly.
+Many of these quests are unlocked by gradually becoming better friends with the Sanrio characters through gifting them items daily.
+Additional gameplay features include fishing, house furnishing, and photographing Gudetama.
+The game is intended to be played daily, with certain gameplay mechanics such as gifting character items being limited.
+These limits refresh everyday in real time.

-The game includes 18 Sanrio characters.
-Most are well known characters appearing in the Sanrio Character Rankings like Hello Kitty, Kuromi, and Cinnamoroll.
-But it also includes the rarely seen crocodile character Big Challenges, originally from 1978.
-There is also an original character called Tophat who was created for the game.
+At launch, the game included 18 Sanrio characters, most of which being well known characters appearing in the Sanrio Character Rankings like Hello Kitty, Kuromi, and Cinnamoroll.
+Other main characters include Tophat, an original character created for the game, and Big Challenges, an obscure crocodile character created by Sanrio in 1978 who previously had minimal backstory and no media appearances.
+More minor characters, such as Dear Daniel, are classified as Island Visitors who can permanently move into player-decorated homes by completing quests.

+Hello Kitty Island Adventure is a live service game, with additional characters, in-game locations, and gameplay mechanics such as flower gardening being added in regular post-launch updates.
+These updates also include seasonal time-gated content which unlock new furniture and clothing.

 Development

 Hello Kitty Island Adventure was developed by Boulder, Colorado-based game studio Sunblink Entertainment.
 In an interview with TouchArcade, two of the employees, Chelsea Howe and Tom Blind, stated that they wanted a game that combined cozy simulators such as Animal Crossing with more exploration-based gameplay.

-Critics and fans noted that the game shares its name with a fictional one that Butters Stotch from South Park mentions playing as part of a gag in the 2006 episode "Make Love, Not Warcraft", which became an Internet meme used as shorthand to refer to a casual game.
+Critics and fans noted that the game shares its name with a fictional one mentioned in the 2006 South Park episode "Make Love, Not Warcraft", which became an Internet meme used as shorthand to refer to casual games.
 Sanrio later used the meme in practical jokes.
-However, the game was stated to not be associated with or a tie-in to South Park.
+However, a marketing executive at Sanrio stated there was no association or tie-in to South Park.

 Release

-The original game was released on July 28, 2023, as an Apple Arcade exclusive.

-In the June 2024 Nintendo Direct, ports for Nintendo Switch and Windows, as well as PlayStation 4 and PlayStation 5, were announced, set to be released in 2025.

-Version differences

-Apple Arcade

-This edition of the game gets the earliest and most frequent updates to the game.
-There are currently some locations in the game that are not yet available elsewhere.